What’s the best way to get rid of bad habits?

 Most Of Your Bad Habits Are Caused By Stress And Boredom

-This really nails down for me the challenge with replacing bad habits, particularly concerning things that are addictive like alcohol or cigarettes.
+Bad habits that turn into a source of physical and psychological dependency are the toughest to overcome.
+Examples include alcohol, sugary foods, and cigarettes.
 If you’ve been a longtime consumer of either, you’ve likely reached a point where you have ZERO coping mechanisms for either emotion that doesn’t involve your chemical crutch.

 These are the habits that our brain fights us tooth and nail over.
 You can convince yourself that NOTHING will ever ease the stress or boredom like your beloved cocktail or cigarette.

 Our brains are hardwired to crave things that feed it dopamine, the feel-good chemical.
-Alcohol, nicotine, even bad food or sugar can all do this and once it becomes a part of your habit loop, your brain is resistant to letting it go.
+Alcohol, nicotine, even bad food, can all do this and once it becomes a part of your habit loop, your brain is resistant to letting it go.
 (Perhaps an understatement).

 Even though going for a run has the potential to create the same dopamine rush, your brain isn’t going to automatically say, “Oh this is fine, too.”
 It will crave what it knows and that’s why you feel like you’re fighting yourself when looking for a new reward.

 Eventually, your brain will catch up.
-In order to help it do that, here are some tips from Clear’s article.
+In order to help it do that, here are some tips from the experts.

 Eliminate As Many Triggers As Possible